-Community users would not see any disruption.

-The length of disruption to end users would be between five and ten minutes, during which time, users would see a maintenance page when attempting to view community pages.
-Downtime depends, of course, on how fast you have set up database replication and how quickly your community administrator(s) react to the outage of Data Center A.
+Single data center Community users would not see any disruption.
+For more information on single data center configuration, see Designing single data center HA configuration on page 8.
+Multiple data center The length of disruption to end users would be between five and ten minutes, during which time, users would see a maintenance page when attempting to view community pages.
+Downtime depends, of course, on how fast you have set up database replication and how quickly your community administrators react to the outage of Data Center A.